V3P project updates

 The V3P project has successfully completed the test phase of the country information database (Module 1) as well as the website components (Modules 2 and 3).
 Remaining technical challenges have been overcome and feedback from countries allowed for the improvement of V3P's user-friendliness.

-Following the ongoing translation of the three modules of the V3P mechanism, the platform will be prepared for roll-out to a wider audience.
+Following the ongoing translation of the three modules of the V3P mechanism, the platform is currently being prepared for roll-out to a wider audience.